marina-go-al/gate-detection/README.md

 ## Tree structure

-This a list of all files and directories in the repo and how they are organized:
+This a list of all files and directories in the repo and how they are organized. <!--Some are not yet existing but will be automatically generated when running `preprocessing_images.py`, `mainTest.py`, `postprocessing_images.py` and `mainTrain.py`.
+This is, once you have followed at least once all the steps in [Workflow](#workflow).-->

 ```bash
 .